Updated late 2017

-There is a new format called 4K Ultra-HD.
+There is a "new" format called 4K Ultra-HD.
 4K UHD is a resolution of 3840 pixels × 2160 lines.
-These TVs have 4 times the number of pixels of a 1080P TV but there is very little 4K material available for viewing at this time.
+These TVs have 4 times the number of pixels of a 1080P TV but 4K material is somewhat limited depending on service provider or streaming service.

 Note that some HDTVs do not accept 480i via the HDMI input - typically Samsung, LG, some off-brands; while others like Sony, Panasonic, Pioneer, Hitachi will accept 480i via HDMI.
 This can have a (slight) impact on SD PQ when you need to set a STB to 480P instead of 480i for example for the SD channels, since most STBs are not as good at the conversion as the TV is, and there are two conversions instead of one.

 The only TVs that natively display 1080i are CRT-based TVs.
 (There are a (rare) couple of plasmas that can "mimic" this type of display)

 The SD inputs on the display, like S-video or composite video, accept 480i only, obviously, and these signals are converted to the native display format.